is by no means an exhaustive or complete list. How could it possibly

 Tsilimidos - Director of the self-funded features Everynight

-Tsiolkas - Primarily a writer, but also the co-director of
+Tsiolkas - Primarily a writer, but also the co-director (with Spiro Economopoulos) of

 Tuohy - Narrative filmmaker from Super 8 scene of early '90s.

 Upgraded to 16mm but then left the cinema for philosophy.
-Now active again.
+Now active again as an experimental filmmaker, using film.

 - Came to Melbourne in late '70s for the Swinburne course.
 Has